 We realize not everyone has a written plan for managing their investments.
 If you do not, definitely think about establishing one now.
 We recommend creating an Investment Policy Statement and we guide all of our clients through this process.
-You can learn more about why this is a critical part of your financial future here.
+This can be a critical part of your financial future.

-The investment policy statement is something that is set up to handle all of your wealth management decisions, and to give your strategy discipline.
+The investment policy statement is something that is set up to serve as a guide for all of your wealth management decisions, and to give your strategy discipline.